WeizmannVision/SSReconstnClass/README.md

 Additionally, enough RAM to support in-memory operations is required (estimated 50G).

 ## Installation Guide
-Run the following commands in bash:
+Run the following commands in **bash** (other shells requires some modification to the following scripts):
 ```bash
 # download the code
 git clone https://github.com/WeizmannVision/BrainVisualSemanticReconst